 Consider writing a blog post on the importance of handwashing with soap.
 These posts should include easy, specific ways for readers to take action.
 Possible blog post topics could include:

-- Explanation of the importance of handwashing with soap in health, education, and nutrition. - How your organization is helping people and communities practice handwashing with soap.
-For instance, this could include: - " Stories of parents advocating for schools to keep soap at handwashing stations, - " Lessons learned about how to develop and sustain handwashing behaviors, - " Commitments by community or religious leaders to make hygiene a priority in their communities by always practicing good handwashing.

-- New research or facts about the benefits of handwashing, and examples of how you promote handwashing behavior change - Success stories and anecdotes about handwashing with soap, such as a profile on a school teaching children to wash their hands with soap, or a health facility with newly-updated handwashing facilities.
-Explanation of the importance of handwashing with soap.
+- Explanation of the importance of handwashing with soap in food hygiene, nutrition, or other areas - Case studies of how your organization is helping people and communities practice handwashing with soap - Advice on how to build handwashing habits in communities, schools, or other settings - Profiles of people leading handwashing behavior change or modeling good handwashing habits - New research about the benefits of handwashing, and examples of how to promote handwashing behavior change Success stories and anecdotes about handwashing with soap, such as a profile on a school that practices handwashing before every meal, or a family that invested in a new handwashing station